Generic name: potassium iodide [ poe-TAH-see-um-EYE-oh-dide ]

-Brand Name: iOSAT, ThyroSafe, ThyroShield
+Brand names: iOSAT, SSKI (saturated), ThyroSafe, ThyroShield

-What is ThyroShield (potassium iodide)?
+What is ThyroShield?

-Potassium iodide may also be used for purposes not listed in this medication guide.
+ThyroShield may also be used for purposes not listed in this medication guide.

 Addison's disease (an adrenal gland disorder);

-heart disease; or
+kidney disease; or

-How should I take ThyroShield (potassium iodide)?
+How should I take ThyroShield?

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.